British Ambassador to Somalia

 The British Embassy opened in Mogadishu on 24 April 2014.
 Our mission is to support Somalia in becoming a stable, secure and prosperous State.

-The UK in Somalia is represented by the Ambassador, Neil Wigan, and colleagues from the Department for International Development, Ministry of Defence, Stabilisation Unit and Foreign and Commonwealth Office.
+The UK in Somalia is represented by the Ambassador, Harriet Mathews, and colleagues from the Department for International Development, Ministry of Defence, Stabilisation Unit and Foreign and Commonwealth Office.
 We also have Somalia focused teams in Nairobi and Addis Ababa.

 For information on whether you require a visa for the United Kingdom and how to apply go to the UK Border Agency website